 Michael Janakis, MLIS was born and raised in Pittsburgh, Pennsylvania.
-Many of his ancestors worked (and died) in the steel mills.
 He has always been interested in reading, writing, and learning.

 Michael attended St. John’s College in Annapolis, Maryland, where he studied the classical Liberal Arts through “the” rigorous Great Books program.
 St. John’s College’s Annapolis campus was rated the 8th most rigorous college in the nation in 2011.
 St. John’s College is also in the top two percent of all colleges and universities in the nation for percent of alumni who go on to earn PhDs.
 All St. John’s students earn a BA with a double major in Philosophy and History of Mathematics & Science, with double minors in Classics and Comparative Literature.
 His senior essay was entitled “Why Are Flowers Beautiful?
 An Examination of Beauty through Goethe’s Metamorphosis of Plants.”